 Gassankan Jujutsu is organized into eight sections of forms called kata.
-Each kata is a short form practiced with a partner to develop locking, grappling, and throwing skills in practitioners who are learning Baguazhang.
-Bagua often presupposed an existing skill set in its practitioners; some view Baguazhang as a "finishing school" of martial arts.
-This curriculum is designed to provide a basic skill set in close quarter combat that can be further enhanced and refined by a study of Bagua.
+Each kata is a short form practiced with a partner to develop locking, grappling, and throwing skills in practitioners.
+This curriculum is designed to provide a basic skill set in close quarter combat that can be further enhanced and refined by a study of internal martial arts.

 There are 64 jujutsu kata arranged in six sections: